Paul-Asamoah-Boadu/SQL-Data-Dig/README.md

 <code>sales</code>: A float representing the total sales amount for the order.

-`quantity`: An integer representing the quantity of the product ordered.
+<code>quantity</code>: An integer representing the quantity of the product ordered.

 `discount`: A float representing the discount applied to the order.